Michaelliv/psst/README.md

 ### What You Get Back

 - Exit code of the command
-- stdout/stderr of the command
+- stdout/stderr of the command (with secrets automatically redacted)
 - **Not** the secret value

+Secrets are automatically replaced with `[REDACTED]` in command output.
+Use `--no-mask` if you need to see the actual output for debugging.

 ### Checking Available Secrets